polterguy/polterguy.github.io/tutorials/database-crud/index.md

 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-crud.jpg"
 ---

-# Generate a CRUD API in seconds
+# Generate a CRUD API

-This is a _"hands on tutorial"_, and assumes you've already [installed Magic](/tutorials/getting-started/) locally or at some server.
+This is a _"hands on tutorial"_, and assumes you've already [installed Magic](/tutorials/getting-started/) locally, or [created a cloudlet at Aista.com](https://aista.com).
 This tutorial covers the following parts of Magic and Hyperlambda.

 * How to automatically generate a Hyperlambda HTTP CRUD API wrapping your database
 * The SQL, CRUD, Endpoints and Hyper IDE menu items